 If you’re new to a platform, getting started can feel overwhelming.
 That’s especially true for video-first platforms like YouTube.
 But with almost 2.6 billion monthly active users, it pays to invest time in building your brand’s presence on YouTube.

 Whether you’re just getting started with YouTube or you’re looking for ways to grow your brand’s following, we’re here to help.
-Here’s what every brand needs to know about using YouTube effectively in 2022.
+Here’s what every brand needs to know about using YouTube effectively.

 Using YouTube as a Search Engine